TheJambo/ToDoInterviewTest/readme.md

 ## Worthwhile observations
 * It trims spaces at the start and the end and only allows a single space elsewhere.
+* Item count should probbably be on a page by page basis, not global.